 Proposition 8, which was approved by voters in California, denies gay and lesbians couples the right to get married.
 Jerry Brown opposes Proposition 8 and as Attorney General, he refused to defend it when it was challenged in court.

 Meg Whitman supports Proposition 8.
 However, she supports civil unions and believes that gay marriages that took place before Prop.
 8 was passed should be recognized and that gay couples should be allowed to adopt children.

-edit Position on Abortion
+Position on Abortion

 Whitman voted in favor of California Proposition 4, an initiative that requires minors to notify a parent prior to undergoing an abortion, except in certain cases.
 Whitman supports abortion rights, but not late-term abortion.

 Jerry Brown has come out strongly in support of women's abortion rights, saying he planned on pushing budget reforms to aid access for low-income women if elected governor in November.